 - VR training can be done on-site or off-site with minimal specialized equipment

-- VR training can connect people thousands of miles apart in a single interactive training environment
+- VR training can connect people thousands of miles apart in a sing

 - VR software can simulate even the most complex and nuanced training environments and situations